release-engineering/pom-version-manipulator/README.md

      --removed-tests                        : List of modules (format: <groupId:artifactId>[,<groupId:artifactId>]) for which tests should be disabled and test scoped dependencies removed.
+                                              Property file equivalent: removed-tests

+     --extensions-whitelist                 : List of extensions (format: <groupId:artifactId>[,<groupId:artifactId>]) to preserve.
+Only used with the ExtensionsRemovalModder.
+                                              Property file equivalent: extensions-whitelist

      -O (--capture-output,
          --capture-pom) FILE                : Write captured (missing) definitions to this POM location.